samply/bridgehead/README.md

 - 4 CPU cores
 - At least 8 GB Ram
-- 10GB Hard Drive + how many data GB you need to store in the bridgehead
+- 100GB Hard Drive, recomended is a SSD

 ### System Requirements